poweradmin/poweradmin-docs/docs/contributing/development.md

 4. Run tests and ensure coding standards
 5. Submit a pull request

+### Contribution Guidelines

+1. **Code Quality**: Ensure your code follows the project's style and standards
+2. **Testing**: Test your changes thoroughly before submitting
+3. **Documentation**: Include appropriate documentation for new features

+### Attribution Policy

+All meaningful contributions are credited in release notes.
+Please note:

+- Sometimes similar ideas come from multiple contributors; implementation quality determines which is merged
+- Contributions may be partially accepted or rewritten to maintain project consistency
+- Even if your exact code isn't used, your ideas will still be credited if they influence the final implementation

+If you notice your contribution hasn't been acknowledged in the release notes, please reach out - we want to ensure everyone receives proper recognition.

 ## Internationalization
 - Translation files are in the `locale/` directory
 - New strings should be wrapped in `_()` for translation